May book reviews

 March book reviews

-A standout book this month, a pretty good one and two stinkers.
+Two standout books this month, a pretty good one and two stinkers.

 I won’t be reviewing that last pair here – they have a connection in that they are just far too long.
 I don’t mind 600 pages when the story and characters are compelling but get bored when the writer takes ages to get to the point while all along the way trying to impress the reader with style over content.